-- the scenario of multiple USS serving the geographical areas corresponding to the UAV flight path.
+- the scenario of multiple USS serving different geographical areas corresponding to the UAV flight path.

 NOTE: In the scope of this key issue, UTM can represent any authorized aviation AF that may require interaction with the MNO for the functions listed above.